TVShowsOnDVD.com: Home Theater Forum

 The site was very closely linked to Home Theater Forum.
-The founder of TVShowsOnDVD.com, Gord Lacey, and the site's news director, David Lambert, were both regularly posting members at the "HTF" and were registered there prior to the creation the site they worked at.
+The founder of TVShowsOnDVD.com, Gord Lacey, and the site's news director, David Lambert, were both regularly posting members at the "HTF" and were registered there prior to the creation of the site they worked at.
 The HTF's "TV on DVD and Blu-ray: Shows and TV Movies" section remained the official message board of TVShowsOnDVD.com.

 On February 15, 2007, Gord Lacey announced that the site had been acquired by TV Guide.